ooni/spec/nettests/ts-017-web-connectivity.md

 This test is divided into multiple steps that will each test a different aspect related to connectivity of the website in question.

 We describe the steps below.
-And orthogonal step is to inform the web_connectivity test helper of our intention to run the measurement against the URL in question and hence have it perform a control measurement from an un-censored vantage point.
+An orthogonal step is to inform the web_connectivity test helper of our intention to run the measurement against the URL in question and hence have it perform a control measurement from an un-censored vantage point.